 But we handle it.

-We carry all the groceries in, we move things around to fit them in the fridge.
+We move things around to fit them in the fridge.

 Then we have to bake, cook, wash pots, pans, fill the dishwasher, empty the dishwasher, repeat.

-We do all of that, spend all of those hours in preparation, only to have the meals eaten within What, 15 minutes?
+We do all of that, spend all of those hours in preparation, only to have the meals eaten within, what, 15 minutes?

 Here's the thing that just blows my mind though.

-And I don't know if if I'm alone in this, or there are other women out there experiencing the same.
+And I don't know if I'm alone in this or there are other women out there experiencing the same, but my husband still seems surprised, shocked even, when I ask him after Thanksgiving to put the lights up outside.

-We're gonna do that again.
+We're going to do that again.

 Why do I even have to ask?